Lionsberg/lionsberg-wiki/Lionsberg System Design/The Way/Concepts and Ideas/Best Possible Future.md

 # Best Possible Future
-Of all the potential Futures that we could pull into Reality, which one lies at the absolute top, as the Best Possible Future, or what we might call the Meta Future in the Lionsberg System?
+Of all the potential Futures that we could pull into Reality, which one lies at the absolute top, as the Best Possible Future?

 Like everything else at this [[Meta Level]] of abstraction, this takes us into the realm beyond concrete propositions and knowledge.
 It takes us into the realm of images, dreams, and imaginations.

-And even at the out edges of our imagination, we can be certain that what is possible is _exceedingly and abundantly beyond all we could ask or imagine._
+We can be certain that what is possible is _exceedingly and abundantly beyond all we could ask or imagine._

-But let's explore the [[Configuration Space]] / [[Creative Field]] to see what might be possible.
+Let's explore the [[Configuration Space]] / [[Creative Field]] to see what might be possible.

-If we can develop a conceptul intuition for it that is at least close to the Goal, and then Aim unwaveringly at it and begin progressing towards it, we can improve our Vision and Aim over time as we get [[A Little Better Every Day]].
+If we can develop a conceptual intuition for it that is at least close to [[The Goal]], and then Aim unwaveringly at it and begin progressing towards it, we can improve our [[Vision]], our [[Aim]], and our [[Reality]] over time as we get [[A Little Better Every Day]].

-If on the other hand we fail to develop a Vision and Aim for it, we will perish wandering in the desert that lies between [[Where We Are]] and [[Where We Are Going]].
+If we fail to develop a Vision and Aim for it, we will perish wandering in the desert that lies between [[Where We Are]] and [[Where We Are Going]].

 This is an opening Vision that we can begin to improve together as discover how to [[Filling Up What Is Lacking|Fill Up What Is Lacking]], and [[Removing What Does Not Belong|Remove What Does Not Belong]].